mateimarica/lake-formation-documentation/creating_partitioned_tables/README.md

 When you query a table using boto3, it saves the output in a CSV file in the S3 directory we supply in the `OutputLocation` argument when executing a query.
 The CSV file is named `x.csv`, where `x` is the `QueryExecutionId` value in the dictionary returned by the Athena `client.start_query_execution` function.

 For now, it's easier to use the [**Athena query editor**](https://console.aws.amazon.com/athena/home#query) for testing.
-Enter the following SQL query:
+Enter and execute the following sample SQL query:

 ### [`select.sql`](./select.sql)
 ```sql